betray (verb) past tense: betrayed LISTEN

 - The spy betrayed his country by telling the enemy about the planned invasion.

 - Although Ida appeared confident, her shaking hands betrayed her.

 - David acts like a man in his 20s, but his white hair betrays his age.

 betrayal: the act of betraying.
 Example: “Fred’s betrayal was obvious when he refused to look Sara in the eye.”

 In pop culture

 It’s an old story.
 A man falls in love with his best friend’s wife.
-As you watch the trailer for the 1983 movie Betrayal, do you recognize the two male leading actors?
+As you watch this scene for the 1983 movie Betrayal, do you recognize the leading actor?